 Remember that a doctor with a special interest in Parkinson’s may have a different name, again, depending on which country you live in, for example a Neurologist, a Movement Disorder Specialist, or a Consultant in the Care of the Elderly with a special interest in Parkinson’s.

 Who should I turn to for advice and how do I access them?

 The multidisciplinary team (MDT) is a group of specially-trained professionals which your doctor will bring together to treat each of your symptoms, including the emotional and psychological, as well as the physical.
 Your doctor should be your first point of contact to access these professionals, drawing upon their various skills to manage your condition as effectively as possible.
 The team’s wide ranging expertise will enable them to advise on aspects of Parkinson’s which specifically affect you.

 There are also many organisations you can turn to.
 Your local Parkinson’s organisation may also have information in your own language to help you; see Our members and Other Parkinson’s organisations contact details.

 How often will I be seen and will I need more tests?

-Your doctor will usually monitor the progression of your condition by talking to you, observing symptoms and by physical examination.
-You won’t usually need to have tests, although in certain circumstances your doctor may decide to run blood or urine tests if the course of your Parkinson’s appears to accelerate.
-Renewed brain scans, such as a magnetic resonance imaging (MRI) scan, are usually not necessary, unless specific complications arise that are not responding to medication, for example severe freezing, balance problems or memory difficulties.
+Your doctor will usually monitor the progression of your Parkinson's by talking to you, observing your symptoms and by physical examination.
+You will not usually need to have tests, although in certain circumstances, particularly if your Parkinson's appears to be worsening quickly, your doctor may decide to run blood or urine tests.
+Brain scans, such as a magnetic resonance imaging (MRI) scan, are usually not necessary unless specific complications arise that do not respond to medication, for example severe freezing, balance problems or memory difficulties.

 Who will keep track of my progress?
 Should I keep a diary to monitor my Parkinson’s?